Rehab Select Blog

 Physical Inactivity

 Leading a sedentary lifestyle negatively influences your heart and lung health.
 The organs don’t function as well when they’re not conditioned.
-If you’re not active, you’re also more likely to experience COPD exacerbation, hospitalizations, and death.
+If you’re not active, you’re also more likely to experience COPD exacerbation, hospitalizations, and severe complications.
+In fact, having both congestive heart failure and COPD is associated with a higher risk of death for patients.

 Now that we’ve identified this strong relationship between COPD and cardiac problems, you might be wondering how to manage your risk.

-How to Manage COPD and Heart Disease Risk
+How to Manage Heart Disease and COPD Risk

 If you or a loved one has COPD, you and your healthcare providers can do a lot to prevent or manage heart disease risk: